 Recognition and Recommendations

-- Andrew has been acknowledged by Doyle’s Guide since 2012 and in the 2014 – 2017 editions of Doyle’s has been recognised in Queensland as a pre-eminent lawyer in Construction & Infrastructure Litigation and a recommended lawyer in Front End Construction & Infrastructure, rating him in the top 4 construction lawyers in the State.
-He has also been recognised as a leading lawyer nationally in Doyle’s Guide’s Australia-wide Construction & Infrastructure litigation lawyer rankings in 2016 and 2017.
+- Andrew has been acknowledged by Doyle’s Guide since 2012 and in the 2014 – 2018 editions of Doyle’s has been recognised in Queensland as a pre-eminent lawyer in Construction & Infrastructure Litigation and a recommended lawyer in Front End Construction & Infrastructure, rating him in the top 4 construction lawyers in the State.
+He has also been recognised as a leading lawyer nationally in Doyle’s Guide’s (2016 – 2018) Australia-wide Construction & Infrastructure litigation lawyer rankings.

 - Andrew has been recognised by his peers as one of the Best Lawyers in Australia (2013 – 2019 inclusive) in the area of Construction/Infrastructure.

 - In the 2017 Expert Guide to Construction and Real Estate in Australia, Andrew was one of only three Queensland based construction lawyers to be recognised.

 - Andrew is ranked in Chambers Asia Pacific (2014 – 2021), and was most recently noted by the legal directory for the “increasing demand for his construction disputes skills” in the market.

 - Andrew is also recognised as a leading (2013 – 2015) and recommended construction lawyer (2021) in the International Who’s Who of Construction Lawyers 2013 – 2015.

 - Andrew has been recognised by Legal 500 Asia Pacific (2017 – 2018) as a recommended lawyer in the area of Construction within Australia, and in a previous edition of this publication was noted as being “unreservedly recommended“.
 Andrew has also been acknowledged by Legal 500 Asia Pacific (2018) in the area of Dispute Resolution.